 The Campus Recreation and Wellness Center and enabling infrastructure improvements were part of the Pittsburgh Campus Master Plan process, developed in collaboration with the City of Pittsburgh, Oakland community members, students, faculty and staff.

-Members from the Pitt community have been enlisted to serve on advisory panels that will inform the planning process.
-These panels—composed of graduate and undergraduate students, faculty and staff—will help shape the building’s design and programming opportunities.
+Members from the Pitt community are currently serving on advisory feedback panels for the Campus Recreation and Wellness Center, including graduate and undergraduate students, faculty and staff, which will shape future programming opportunities.

 Concept rendering only – designs to be finalized

 Our students are eager to have all of the University’s health and wellness resources under one roof.
 Hear from some of our Panthers here:

 The project is currently in the third phase of construction, which began in August 2021 with the demolition of the LRDC building which will come to completion in January 2022.